siriusphp/invokator/docs/4_the_invoker.md

 ---
-title: What is the callable invoker in Sirius\StackRunner?
+title: What is the callable invoker in Sirius\Invokator?
 ---

 # The callable invoker